 - 4-5 medium sized garlic pods

-- 2 tbsp cooking oil I used sunflower oil for this
+- 2 tbsp cooking oil I used mustard oil for this

 - ½ tsp cumin seeds